ddemidov/vexcl/README.md

 clu::vector<double> Z(queue, CL_MEM_READ_WRITE, n);
 ```

-You can now use simple vector arithmetic with device vector.
+You can now use simple vector arithmetic with device vectors.
 For every
 expression you use, appropriate kernel is compiled (first time it is
 encountered in your program) and called automagically.